awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

    ```

 **Note**
 The specific certificates that are required for your wallet vary by service\.
-For AWS services, the certificates can typically be found in the [Amazon Trust Services Repository](https://www.amazontrust.com/repository/)\.
+For AWS services, the certificates can typically be found in the [Amazon trust services repository](https://www.amazontrust.com/repository/)\.

 You can use a similar setup to send emails through UTL\_SMTP over SSL/TLS \(including [ Amazon Simple Email Service](https://aws.amazon.com/ses/)\)\.

 You can establish database links between Oracle DB instances over an SSL/TLS endpoint if the Oracle SSL option is configured for each instance\.
 No further configuration is required\.
 For more information, see [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md)\.

-## Using OEM, APEX, TDE, and Other Options<a name="Oracle.Concepts.General.Options"></a>
+## Using OEM, APEX, TDE, and other options<a name="Oracle.Concepts.General.Options"></a>

 Most Amazon RDS DB engines support option groups that allow you to select additional features for your DB instance\.
 Oracle DB instances support several options, including Oracle Enterprise Manager \(OEM\), Transparent Data Encryption \(TDE\), Application Express \(APEX\), and Native Network Encryption\.
-For a complete list of supported Oracle options, see [Options for Oracle DB Instances](Appendix.Oracle.Options.md)\.
-For more information about working with option groups, see [Working with Option Groups](USER_WorkingWithOptionGroups.md)\.
+For a complete list of supported Oracle options, see [Options for Oracle DB instances](Appendix.Oracle.Options.md)\.
+For more information about working with option groups, see [Working with option groups](USER_WorkingWithOptionGroups.md)\.

-## Using Extended Data Types<a name="Oracle.Concepts.ExtendedDataTypes"></a>
+## Using extended data types<a name="Oracle.Concepts.ExtendedDataTypes"></a>

 Amazon RDS Oracle version 12c supports extended data types\.
 With extended data types, the maximum size is 32,767 bytes for the VARCHAR2, NVARCHAR2, and RAW data types\.
 To use extended data types, set the `MAX_STRING_SIZE` parameter to `EXTENDED`\.
-For more information, see [Extended Data Types](https://docs.oracle.com/database/121/SQLRF/sql_elements001.htm#SQLRF55623) in the Oracle documentation\.
+For more information, see [Extended data types](https://docs.oracle.com/database/121/SQLRF/sql_elements001.htm#SQLRF55623) in the Oracle documentation\.

 If you don't want to use extended data types, keep the `MAX_STRING_SIZE` parameter set to `STANDARD` \(the default\)\.
 When this parameter is set to `STANDARD`, the size limits are 4,000 bytes for the VARCHAR2 and NVARCHAR2 data types, and 2,000 bytes for the RAW data type\.